cabforum/servercert/docs/EVG.md

 The CA MAY contractually authorize the Subject of a specified Valid EV Certificate to perform the RA function and authorize the CA to issue additional EV Certificates at third and higher domain levels that are contained within the domain of the original EV Certificate (also known as an Enterprise EV Certificate).
 In such case, the Subject SHALL be considered an Enterprise RA, and the following requirements SHALL apply:

 (1)  An Enterprise RA SHALL NOT authorize the CA to issue an Enterprise EV Certificate at the third or higher domain levels to any Subject other than the Enterprise RA or a business that is owned or directly controlled by the Enterprise RA;

 (2)  In all cases, the Subject of an Enterprise EV Certificate MUST be an organization verified by the CA in accordance with these Guidelines;

 (3)  The CA MUST impose these limitations as a contractual requirement with the Enterprise RA and monitor compliance by the Enterprise RA;

-(4        The Final Cross-Correlation and Due Diligence requirements of Section 11.13 of these Guidelines MAY be performed by a single person representing the Enterprise RA; and
+(4)  The Final Cross-Correlation and Due Diligence requirements of Section 11.13 of these Guidelines MAY be performed by a single person representing the Enterprise RA; and

 (5)  The audit requirements of Section 17.1 of these Guidelines SHALL apply to the Enterprise RA, except in the case where the CA maintains control over the Root CA Private Key or Subordinate CA Private Key used to issue the Enterprise EV Certificates, in which case, the Enterprise RA MAY be exempted from the audit requirements.

 ### 14.2.3.
 Guidelines Compliance Obligation

 In all cases, the CA MUST contractually obligate each Affiliate, RA, subcontractor, and Enterprise RA to comply with all applicable requirements in these Guidelines and to perform them as required of the CA itself.
 The CA SHALL enforce these obligations and internally audit each Affiliate's, RA's, subcontractor's, and Enterprise RA's compliance with these Requirements on an annual basis.

+### 14.2.4.
 Allocation of Liability

 As specified in Section 9.8 of the Baseline Requirements.

-Data Records
+# 15. Data Records

 As specified in Section 5.4 of the Baseline Requirements.

-Data Security
+# 16. Data Security

 As specified in Section 5 of the Baseline Requirements.
 In addition, systems used to process and approve EV Certificate Requests MUST require actions by at least two trusted persons before creating an EV Certificate.

-Audit
+# 17. Audit

-## 0.35.Eligible Audit Schemes
+## 17.1.
+Eligible Audit Schemes

 A CA issuing EV Certificates SHALL undergo an audit in accordance with one of the following schemes:

-1. (i)WebTrust Program for CAs audit and WebTrust EV Program audit, orÃÂ
-2. (ii)ETSI TS 102 042 ÃÂ audit. ÃÂ ÃÂ
+ (i) WebTrust Program for CAs audit and WebTrust EV Program audit, or (ii) ETSI TS 102 042 audit.

 If the CA is a Government Entity, an audit of the CA by the appropriate internal government auditing agency is acceptable in lieu of the audits specified above, provided that such internal government auditing agency publicly certifies in writing that its audit addresses the criteria specified in one of the above audit schemes and certifies that the government CA has successfully passed the audit.

 EV audits MUST cover all CA obligations under these Guidelines regardless of whether they are performed directly by the CA or delegated to an RA or subcontractor.

-## 0.36.Audit Period
+## 17.2.
+Audit Period

 CAs issuing EV Certificates MUST undergo an annual audit that meets the criteria of Section 17.1.

-## 0.37.Audit Record
+## 17.3  Audit Record

 CAs SHOULD make its audit report publicly available no later than three months after the end of the audit period.
 If there is a delay greater than three months and if so requested by an Application Software Supplier, the CA MUST provide an explanatory letter signed by its auditor.

-## 0.38.Pre-Issuance Readiness Audit
+## 17.4.
+Pre-Issuance Readiness Audit

 (1)  If the CA has a currently valid WebTrust Seal of Assurance for CAs, then, before issuing EV Certificates, the CA and its Root CA MUST successfully complete a point-in-time readiness assessment audit against the WebTrust EV Program.